run-llama/llama_index/docs/docs/module_guides/workflow/index.md

 ## Manually Triggering Events

 Normally, events are triggered by returning another event during a step.
-However, events can also be manually dispatched using the `ctx.session.send_event(event)` method within a workflow.
+However, events can also be manually dispatched using the `ctx.send_event(event)` method within a workflow.

 Here is a short toy example showing how this would be used: